xdurch0/DCASE2021-Task5/README.md

 | scheduler_gamma | Multiplication factor for learning rate decrease.
 | patience | How many epochs to wait with no validation improvement before reducing learning rate.
 3 times this value is used for early stopping.
 | epochs | Maximum number of epochs to train.
-| test_split | Fraction of data to hold out for "test data" (checking overfitting during training).
+| test_split | Experimental: Name of subset to use as held-out set during training.
 | binary | If true, each episode one class is randomly chosen as "positive" and all others receive a "negative" label.
 | cycle_binary If true, binary training will cycle through classes in each batch, picking each class as positive once and averaging results.
 No effect if binary is false.
 | label_smoothing | Apply this amount of label smoothing to the cross-entropy loss.